GuillermoBustosPerez/Multiple-approaches-to-predict-flake-mass/01-Complete-script.md

 | Multiple linear regression | -60.22261 |   -13.18240 | -2.422225 | 1.400462 | 0.3307878 |  5.724842 |     18.79086 |  55.58517 |
 | Random Forest              | -20.06615 |   -10.35089 | -2.641137 | 4.611775 | 0.3338027 |  7.059517 |     29.74203 | 152.07560 |

-### 4.4 Collinearity and variable importance
+### 3.4 Collinearity and variable importance

-The following table presents the variance inflation factor of each of the predictors in the Multiple Linear Regression model.
+The following table presents the variance inflation factor of each of the predictors in the multiple linear regression model.
 Although mean thickness and log10 of maximum thickness present the highest values (8.43 and 8.88 respectively), neither of the predictors presents a value above 10, indicating that collinearity is irrelevant.